-A cowardly boy who buries himself in accident statistics enters a library to escape a storm only to be transformed into an animated illustration by the Pagemaster.
-He has to work through obstacles from classic books to return to real life.
+A cowardly boy, who buries himself in accident statistics, enters a library to escape a storm, only to be transformed into an animated illustration by the Pagemaster.
+He has to work through obstacles from classic books to return to real-life.

-This is the story of a young boy named Richard Tyler, who finds shelter from a storm inside a nearby library.
-Tyler slips and is knocked unconscious while exploring a rotunda in the library.
-Upon awakening he is led on a journey through conflicts and events that resemble fictional stories, keeping him from finding the exit from the library.Written by
+This is the story of a young boy named Richard Tyler, who spouts statistics about the possibility of accidents.
+So much so, he is scared to do anything that might endanger him, like riding his bike, or climbing into his treehouse.
+While riding his bike home, Richard finds shelter from a storm inside a nearby library.
+Richard slips and is knocked unconscious while exploring a rotunda in the library.
+Upon awakening, he is led on a journey through conflicts and events that resemble fictional stories, keeping him from finding the exit from the library.Written by

 Anthony Pereyra <email@example.com>

 6 of 6 people found this review helpful.

 Was this review helpful to you?